sophon-org/sophon-account-sso/README.md

 The Sophon SDK addresses several key challenges in blockchain application development:

-1. **Seamless Wallet Integration**: Provides a standardized way to integrate with the Sophon wallet without complex configuration
+1. **Seamless Wallet Integration**: Provides a standardized way to integrate with the Sophon Account without complex configuration
 2. **EIP Standards Compliance**: Follows Ethereum Improvement Proposals (EIPs) to ensure compatibility with the ecosystem
 3. **Multi-Wallet Support**: Implements [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) for better multi-wallet discovery and interaction
 4. **Developer Experience**: Simplifies the wallet connection process to let developers focus on building their applications